Pine Valley, Houston

 Pine Valley is a neighborhood in Houston, Texas, located at the crossing of I-45 and the 610 South Loop and ends at Long Drive.
 It is the 3rd Biggest Super-Neighborhood Of Southeast Houston.
 It is divided into two territories by a railroad located at Griggs St.

+Pine Valley is a neighborhood that is part of the Gulfgate Riverview/Pine Valley Superneighborhood, otherwise known as Superneighborhood 69.